-Usher syndrome type 3 is is the rarest form of Usher syndrome, characterized by later onset hearing loss, RP that manifests between the second and fourth decades of life and variable vestibular dysfunction.
-Forty-two percent of those with Usher syndrome in Finland are thought to have USH3.
-It is also found in individuals of Ashkenazi Jewish heritage.
+Usher syndrome is a recessive genetic disease.
+This means that a child with Usher type 3 receives two copies of the same Usher 3 gene, one from each parent.
+Usher syndrome type 3 is the rarest form of Usher syndrome, characterized by later onset hearing loss, retinitis pigmentosa (RP) that manifests between the second and fourth decades of life, and variable vestibular dysfunction.

 Hearing in Type 3

-Individuals are born with normal hearing.
+Individuals are born with normal or near-normal hearing.
 Hearing loss begins during late childhood or adolescence and progresses to profound hearing loss.

 Vision in Type 3

-Children born with Usher type 3 have retinitis pigmentosa (RP) that manifests in later childhood or early adolescence.
+Children born with Usher type 3 have RP that manifests in later childhood or early adolescence.

 Vestibular Function in Type 3